Editor syntax highlighting & navigation β VS Code & JetBrainsΒΆ

 orange, plus strings, numbers, and comments.

-For exact colours, VS Code uses a TextMate grammar + scoped colour rules, and JetBrains uses a native plugin with its own lexer (its TextMate engine can’t reproduce the per-token colours — see below).
-A lighter, approximate JetBrains TextMate bundle is also available.
+For exact colours, VS Code uses a TextMate grammar + scoped colour rules, and JetBrains uses a native plugin with its own lexer (its built-in TextMate engine canβt reproduce the per-token colours).

 Colours.
 The extension applies the exact fj-dark colours to FlipJump tokens